thorlindberg/thesis/dissertation/4-2 background-material.md

 {"sec":"Source Material and Developer Perspectives"}

-In this section I present the information I have gathered from interviews at the company with their two engineering teams (iOS and Android), as well as the backend engineers, on the topic of interchangable data and guarding against invalid data.
+In this section I present the information I have gathered from interviews at the company with their two engineering teams (iOS and Android), as well as the backend engineers, on the topic of interchangeable data and guarding against invalid data.
 I spoke with the lead engineer on the iOS team about handling data responses in software clients, and with engineers on both the iOS and the Android team about experiences with software crashes caused by invalid data structures.

 <br>